ChandlerCGray/FantasyBaseball/README.md

 - **[Production Setup](PRODUCTION_SETUP.md)** - 24/7 service, monitoring, and management
 - **[API Documentation](docs/API.md)** - Developer reference

+## Acknowledgements

+- Special thanks to the open-source `espn-api` project by cwendt94, which makes interacting with ESPN Fantasy data possible.
+See `espn-api` on GitHub: https://github.com/cwendt94/espn-api

 ## License

 MIT License - Use it, modify it, win your league with it!